The Lord Speaks to Samuel

 The Story:

 Hophni and Phinehas were Eli’s sons.
-Usually, when a High Priest died, his son would be the next High Priest.
+Usually, when a High Priest dies, his son is the next High Priest.
 That would mean that Hophni or Phinehas would be the next High Priest after Eli.

 Samuel woke Eli up and said, “Here I am, Eli, you called me.”